 The NRPF requirement dictates that persons coming to the UK on marriage must be financially supported by their spouses or must support themselves by working.
 They are not entitled to financial assistance from the state including most forms of welfare benefits, or social housing.

-Since the mid 90s, the main focus of our campaign was on the OYR and the NRPF.
+Since the mid-90s, the main focus of our campaign was on the OYR and the NRPF.
 The OYR made no concession to those whose marriages had broken down, due to violence from the UK based spouse.
 Many of the women whose marriages broke down due to domestic violence could not return to their countries of origin due to family rejection, stigma attached to divorced and separated women and the lack of state protection or support for such women.
 Thus they had little or no exit options and were faced with a stark choice: to remain in an abusive marriage or to countries of origin where they were at risk of discrimination and even persecution.

 Frustrated by the lack of alternatives and exit options for increasing numbers of women, SBS began an extensive campaign calling for the abolition of the OYR and for a reform of the NRPF requirement.
-Finally in 1999, the Government announced a concession to the OYR.
-This allowed women whose marriages had broken down as a result of domestic violence to stay in this country if they could prove that the domestic violence was the cause of the breakdown.
+Finally, in 1999, the Government announced a concession to the OYR.
+This allowed women whose marriages had broken down as a result of domestic violence to stay in this country if they could prove that domestic violence was the cause of the breakdown.
 However, the standard of proof required to demonstrate domestic violence was very high and very few, if any women, were able to meet it.
 Following further campaigning by SBS in November 2002, the Government introduced the Domestic Violence Rule which incorporated the concession into the Immigration Rules and extended the type of evidence that was required to prove domestic violence.
 Although this represented a significant victory for us, the issue of NRPF and the question of extending recognition to other categories of women who are trapped in abuse and violence due to their immigration status remains unresolved.
 To make things worse, in 2003. the Government extended the one-year probationary period to two years

-In 2003, although we continued to campaign for further extensions to the types of evidence required under the Domestic Violence Rule, our main focus shifted to the demand to abolish the NRPF since its very operation defeated the purpose of the Doemstic Violence Rule.
+In 2003, although we continued to campaign for further extensions to the types of evidence required under the Domestic Violence Rule, our main focus shifted to the demand to abolish the NRPF since its very operation defeated the purpose of the Domestic Violence Rule.
 In February 2004, as a direct response to pressure from SBS and Women’s Aid, the Government provided limited funds for refuges to accept and support abused women with NRPF.
 However, the funding was only available for a maximum of eight weeks and by September 2004, as predicted, the funds ran out.
 In November 2004, the Government contributed further funds but this too ran out.